Creative Pursuits | Try Your Hand at a New Hobby This Winter

 The Academy Center of the Arts regularly offers beginning photography classes (go to Academycenter.org and click on “education”).

 Many people find that learning a musical instrument as an adult comes with more freedom than it does as a child.
 There are no tryouts or auditions and no pressure to perform for audiences.
 Plus, studies show that playing an instrument can preserve memory function, so it is never too late to take up the world’s universal language.
+You can always look for a professional music teacher by visiting this website: https://www.musicacademyoftexas.com/.
+This school has a lot to offer when it comes to music.

 If you’re interested in sharing your passion for music by blending your voice with others, join a choral group.
 The Jefferson Choral Society is the oldest and largest volunteer adult choir in Central Virginia (visit www.jeffersonchoralsociety.org for information).
 You may also consider joining a church choir and finding solace in worship and fellowship.